 What to Do If You Are Affected

-If you or a loved one implanted the Essure device and feel that the device has negatively impacted your health, our attorneys can help.
+If you or a loved one implanted the Essure device and feel that it has negatively impacted your health, our attorneys can help.

 We are one of the largest and most decorated personal injury firms in the country, and have extensive experience with these types of cases.
 Contact us for a free, no-obligation case review to determine if you are eligible for compensation.
 You pay nothing unless we win your case.